Archive / Vegetable

-Poached Choy Sum with Garlic Sauce
+Poached Choy Sum with Garlic Sauce.

 A plate of poached Choy Sum topped with garlic sauce